IBS Mednarodna poslovna šola Ljubljana

 If we want to have sound national politics for science and the creation of knowledge in the Republic of Slovenia we have to take a step back and not exclude science for technology, but develop science for its general influences and also as a basis for technology.
 In addition, technology should not be subordinate to the economic sector, but together with science directing the production process.
 It has to avoid implementing asocial administrative methods within science, but to include solidarity, cooperation, and to encourage a public dialogue.

+4. CONCLUSION Ideologists of the technical revolution, information society, and knowledge society have always affirmed that knowledge is the key toward future successes; that education should be available to all and that it should be the top priority of a socialized society.
+This would, of course, be quite noble if education would be extensive and accessible for all individuals and if knowledge and literacy would indeed increase.
+However, metaphors are used to separate knowledge from its owner and creator and knowledge that is needed for reproduction and expansion of capital and not for the welfare of all.
 The purpose of the article was to emphasize the truth on the ideology of intellectual capital and its pretensions that it coincides with reality.
 We do not know if our purpose has been fulfilled or if we had been too critical, but our intent was to bring an open dialogue on the role of ideologies, knowledge, IT systems and the dehumanisation process.
 Throughout the human evolution, mental efforts of individuals have contributed to human reformations and the development of linguistics, literacy, science, communication, urbanization, division of work, industrialization, transportation and lastly IT systems.
 Development and change will continue in the future within which the individual should be at the focal point.

 Without shame we state that we would rather have a 'human' than a 'techno' approach to the developing world.
 IT systems are wonderful tools, but people are those that utilize it to be useful and valuable.
 As such, people are the ones that are use and create knowledge and innovation that are sensitive beings.
 Equally we should all be aware of the influence that technology has on us as individuals or as members of an organization or society.
 In essence, society has to focus on its members and motivate them for true innovative work.
 IT systems are just tools and nothing more.
 Let us summarize with a little bit of irony.
 If, for example, we do not change the programming code, which is the nervous system of IT systems, IT systems will work on the same thing for millions of years in the same way.
 Where would people be, if we had such an attribute?